zecure/shadowd.zecure.org/content/overview/perl_connector.md

 ### CGI

-To protect CGI applications you simply have to load the module:
+To protect CGI applications you simply have to load the module.

     use Shadowd::Connector::CGI;